BravoWorld/Assignment-1/README.md

-# Assignment-1
+# Tasks

-To Display the IP address on the machine
+This is c programming that using the machine to Display